-I’ve talked about wild rice in my earlier post recipe about Lake-Harvested Wild Rice, Cranberry, & Kale Pilaf, and, while wild rice is native to the United States.
-I found it fascinating to learn that wild rice is not botanically rice at all, rather it is a sort of cereal grain.
+I’ve talked about wild rice in my earlier post recipe about Lake-Harvested Wild Rice, Cranberry, & Kale Pilaf, while wild rice is native to the United States.
+I found it fascinating to learn that wild rice is not botanically rice at all.
+Instead, it is a sort of cereal grain.

-From my exploration and learning about wild rice, my next step seemed logical to me to learn more about the other rice varieties and where they originate.
+From my exploration and learning about wild rice, my next step seemed logical: understanding the other rice varieties and where they originate.

-During my cooking life, I’ve known a few Italian’s who rave about their risotto.
-If you travel to the Deep South, you’re bound to be served fried chicken and rice with gravy.
+During my cooking life, I’ve known a few Italians who rave about their risotto.
+If you travel to the Deep South, you will be served fried chicken and rice with gravy.
 But, when thinking about the origin of rice, my thoughts automatically turn to China, India, Egypt, and Greece.
-Come to find out that recent genetic and archeological evidence points to the Pearl River valley region of China where cultivation in the country dates back at least 8,000 years.
+Come to find out that recent genetic and archeological evidence points to the Pearl River Valley region of China, where cultivation dates back at least 8,000 years.

-The first record of genuine rice of eastern origin in America dated to 1685 when the crop was produced on the coastal lowlands and islands of what now is South Carolina.
-According to Ricepedia, the online authority on rice, “It is thought that slaves from West Africa who were transported to the Carolinas in the mid-18th century introduced the complex agricultural technology needed to grow rice.
-Their labor then insured a flourishing rice industry.
+The first record of genuine rice of eastern origin in America dates to 1685, when the crop was produced on the coastal lowlands and islands of South Carolina.
+According to Ricepedia, the online authority on rice, “It is thought that enslaved people from West Africa who were transported to the Carolinas in the mid-18th century introduced the complex agricultural technology needed to grow rice.
+Their labor then ensured a flourishing rice industry.
 By the 20th century, rice was produced in California’s Sacramento Valley.
 The introduction into California corresponded almost exactly with the timing of the first successful crop in Australia’s New South Wales.”

 Below you’ll find the method for cooking plain long grain rice.
 I’ve adapted this method slightly to make the Curry Rice with Fennel and Onion that you will see printed in the recipe section of this post.

 Proverbs and wise sayings seem to be the root of nearly every culture.
-Handed down orally over generations from one to another, bits of wisdom that can give us insight into life as it was lived before us.
-I’m especially fascinated with culinary wisdom and sayings that have been passed down through the years.
+Handed down orally over generations from one to another, bits of wisdom can give us insight into life as it was lived before us.
+I’m especially fascinated with culinary knowledge and sayings passed down through the years.
 One such bit of Chinese wisdom instructs that the rice is done when “eyes” form on the surface of the rice.
-Although, in my research, I couldn’t find anything about what those “eyes” are, or what they might look like when it’s cooked.
+However, in my research, I couldn’t find anything about what those “eyes” are or what they might look like when it’s cooked.